 An engaged audience contains followers who like your posts, comment when you add something, and respond to your comments.
 It’s about creating a loyal following that opens up conversation and opportunity for all parties involved.

-I teamed up with Fouad Tolaib, Founder of Jolted, to develop the framework for the experiment.
+To determine whether this advanced technology would actually work or not on the platform, I teamed up with Fouad Tolaib, Founder of Jolted, to develop the framework for a bot experiment.